sutrolabs/census-docs/destinations/amazon-ads-dsp-amc.md

 Like Conversion Events, you can optionally provide pre-hashed values for your records.
 Amazon documents the requirements for this [here](https://advertising.amazon.com/help/GCCXMZYCK4RXWS6C).
 They are nearly identical to the requirements for Conversion Events, though notice that country and state identifiers are lower case if provided.

+Finally, to support upcoming Digital Markets Act (DMA) requirements, Amazon now accepts a Data Source Country field on the DSP Audience Members object.
+This field is optional and can be a comma separated list of two-letter country code using [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/List\_of\_ISO\_3166\_country\_codes) format.
+This list will be used by any segments created from this sync.
+If it's omitted, the value will be UNKNOWN.

 ## 🚑 Need help connecting to Amazon Ads DSP?

 You can send our [support team an email](mailto:support@getcensus.com) at support@getcensus.com or start a conversation from the in-app chat.